A dental crown is a cover or “cap” that restores a compromised tooth to its original size, shape, and function.

 Here at Contemporary & Esthetic Dentistry, zirconia crowns are just one of the metal-free dentistry options we offer our patients.
 Lithium disilicate–found at the core of e.max crowns–is another metal-free, high-strength ceramic used for restoring damaged teeth.

 If you would like to learn more about zirconia crowns and other types of porcelain crowns, contact our office today to schedule a consultation with Dr. Farber.
-Or, if you prefer, you can request an appointment, and we’ll call you.
+Or, if you prefer, you can schedule an appointment, and we’ll call you.